 The second version of CW (Polson et al., 1992) made use of extensive criteria for supporting the evaluator in determining whether each of the questions led to the detection of a problem.
 This level of detail and explicitness was given up in the current version of the method as several studies described the second version of CW as prohibitively formal and tedious (Rowley & Rhoades, 1992; Wharton et al., 1992).
 In the current version of CW, however, the evaluator still repeats the same four questions for every action.
 For moderately complex systems, the number of actions may exceed a hundred; that is, more than hundred repetitions of the same question although for different actions.
-Along with the documentation of the evaluators unintentionally skipped an action in the midst of an action sequence.
+Along with the documentation of the walkthrough, this process indeed becomes tedious.
+In the study by Hertzum and Jacobsen (1999), several of the evaluators unintentionally skipped an action in the midst of an action sequence.
 Such slips are likely effects of the tedium of a process that requires the evaluators to meticulously follow a formal procedure.
 This leads to random differences among the evaluators, and illustrates that efforts to reduce the evaluator effect by providing more formal and complete problem criteria may prove ineffective.
 Instead of better performance the increased formality may introduce slips and other inconsistencies in the evaluators' behaviour.